nbfenske/fb_auth_deliverable_1/README.md

 see the main screen/code for this application.

 ## Authors
-Nathan Fenske
+Nathan Fenske,
-Timothy Nkata
+Timothy Nkata,
-Konstantinos Chrysoulous
+Konstantinos Chrysoulous,
-Gaeun Lee
+Gaeun Lee,
-Kelvin Chen
+Kelvin Chen,
-Jonathan Deiss
+and Jonathan Deiss